DBS posts record quarterly profit, powered by lending income

 SINGAPORE (Reuters) - DBS Group Holdings Ltd, Southeast Asia’s biggest lender, beat market estimates on Monday to post a record quarterly profit, as strong net interest income offset weakness in wealth management, brokerage and investment banking fees.

-First quarter profit rose 8.5 percent on a year earlier, while DBS, the first Singapore bank to kick off the sector’s results, said the macro-economic environment had stabilized somewhat.
+First quarter profit rose 8.5 percent on a year earlier, while DBS, the first Singapore bank to kick off the sector’s results, said the macro-economic environment had stabilized.

+“We were positively surprised by strength in trading gains,” Jefferies analyst Krishna Guha said in a report.
+“Overall, core driver was in line with expectations, we expect similar trends for peers as well,” he added.

+Net profit came in at S$1.65 billion ($1.21 billion) for the three months to end-March, up from S$1.52 billion a year earlier and an average estimate of S$1.48 billion from four analysts, according to Refinitiv I/B/E/S.

 “We have had a good start to the year as business momentum was sustained and non-interest income recovered from the recent weakness,” CEO Piyush Gupta said in a statement.